 Hey y’all – today is our last sewing for babies month tutorial, and we’re going to sew a baby dress pattern!
 I just love short little dresses on babies with chubby little thighs, and this dress is also perfect for that other Southern baby-wear staple – MONOGRAMS!
 Since the bodice is fully lined, it’s a great piece to monogram because you know that the back of the monogram won’t be touching the baby.

-The 0-3m size is free below.
+The 0-3m size is free to newsletter subscribers, details further in post.
 If you need a different size, the Raleigh Romper and Dress pattern is available for purchase and comes in sizes NB-3T.
 To buy the Raleigh Romper and Dress Pattern, click the Buy Now button below.
 You’ll get an email with your download link after payment.

 The fabric I used for this dress is from the Riley Blake Rodeo Rider collection.
 I used Rodeo Calico Mint for the dress and then I just had to make some coordinating bloomers in Rodeo Stars Mint.